Armend Kabashi: Gnistan

-After a spell at KPV in the 2020 season, Kabashi moved to IF Gnistan on 21 April 2021, signing a deal for the rest of the year.
+After a spell at KPV in the 2020 season, Kabashi moved to second-tier Ykkönen club IF Gnistan on 21 April 2021, signing a deal for the rest of the year.

 Oulu

-On 29 January 2022, he signed with Oulu for the 2022 season.
+On 29 January 2022, he signed with Oulu for the 2022 Veikkausliiga season.

 International career

 Kabashi was 18 years old on 5 September 2014 when he debuted in Finland national under-21 football team in a UEFA European Under-21 Championship qualification match against Wales.

 Personal life

 Kabashi is of Kosovo Albanian descent.
 His relatives Labinot Kabashi, Elbasan Kabashi and Astrit Kabashi are also footballers.